vanessadamario/understanding_reasoning/README.md

 The repo will be divided in five folders.
 In all of them, we compare different variants of NMN architectures with different modularity.

-All the code is highly inspired by the work of Bahdanau \emph{et al.}
+All the code is highly inspired by the work of Bahdanau *et al.*

 "CLOSURE: Assessing Systematic Generalization of CLEVR Models" https://arxiv.org/pdf/1912.05783.pdf, from which we forked the repo https://github.com/rizar/CLOSURE